hamcore/stylist/README.md

     composer require hamcore/stylist

-Then, make sure the Stylist service provider is made available to your application by updating your config/app.php:
+Then, make sure the Stylist service provider is made available to your application by updating your config/app.php with the following:

     'HamCore\Stylist\StylistServiceProvider',